jowoyxy/jowoyxy/README.md

-Hii, I'm Jowo and i'm studying coding in my school (and its been so hard)) actually my focus is in drawing and concept art, but i'm trying to explore new horizons and look for new hobbies!!! :D my pronouns are She/They and that's it!
+Hi, I'm Jowo and I'm studying coding at my school (and it's been so hard).
+Actually, my focus is on drawing and concept art, but I'm trying to explore new horizons and look for new hobbies!!
+My pronouns are she/they and that's it!